PSS VOLUNTARY REDUNDANCY – TO PRESERVE OR NOT?

 If you’re taking a redundancy and you are in the PSS, it may not be in your best interests to take the pension now.
 It may be in your best interest to preserve your PSS benefit – or even elect a different option.
 When considering which option is best for you, tax and Centrelink benefits need to be considered too.

-That’s why if you’re being made redundant and you are a PSS member it’s vital that you receive accurate advice from someone who actually knows that they are talking about.
+That’s why if you’re being made redundant and you are a PSS member it’s vital that you receive accurate advice from someone who actually knows what they are talking about.
 Milestone Financial can also provide advice regarding other Commonwealth superannuation schemes such as the military schemes, the CSS and the PSSap.

 Key things to keep in mind when choosing which PSS option to take